vitamin-nn/tcp_pow/README.md

 4. finish server by ```ctrl+c```
 ## Disclaimer
 This code is not production ready.
 This only demonstrates an approximate approach to solving the spam problem.
-The algorithm was chosen because it has proven itself well in existing anti-spam solutions.
+The algorithm "Hashcash" was chosen because it has proven itself well in existing anti-spam solutions.
 In addition, this algorithm allows you to flexibly change the complexity of the calculation